Ultimate Guide to the Iliopsoas: What it does, why it hurts, and what to do about it

 Once you have located the sweet spot, you simply lay on the Hip Hook, allowing it to sink into the psoas for 30-90 seconds.
 Once you have relaxed, it is time to push down on the lever and feel the tip pressing up and into the iliacus muscle, pinning it against the ilium.
 Apply this prolonged pressure again for 30-90 seconds while breathing and relaxing.
 While the pressure can feel intense at first, you’ll likely feel a shift and release after 30-60 seconds.
 Prolonged pressure is important here.
 You may feel the desire to move around and rub the spot but in the case of muscles holding tension, they don’t like to be rubbed and any benefit you may feel temporarily will be short term.

-When releasing the hip flexors, don’t forget your back side
+After releasing the hip flexors, don’t forget your back side

 A tight iliopsoas creates misalignment, causing other muscles to work overtime to compensate.
 You’ll want to apply pressure to these muscles as well (plus, it feels SO good).
-This is where the Hip Flexor Release ball comes in handy.
+This is where the Hip Release Ball comes in handy.
 Because the glutes, piriformis, and QL (quadratus lumborum) muscles are easier to reach and respond to perpendicular pressure, you don't need an advanced tool to release them.
 A simple ball or even foam roller will do the trick if you know what you're doing.
 (If you don't, please check out this video on how to release the back of the hip after you have released the iliopsoas).

 How to stretch the iliopsoas